bonovoxly/wordpress-example/README.md

 # Summary

-This did exceed the initial ask, but I wanted to include
+This did exceed the initial ask, but I wanted to include some additional infrastructure.
+This comes from the fact that deploying stateless services benefit greatly from using some container orchestration platform (Mesos, Rancher, Docker Swarm, etc).
+In this singular example, it is overkill.
+However, most organizations don't have only one stateless service stack, but many.
+Having a platform like Kubernetes to manage them is extremely useful and thus, I wanted to include some demonstrations on how I would use Wordpress on an infrastructure like that.

+Thank you for your time.

+Bill

 # Issues, Limitations, and Design Decisions

 - Normally, I would create all instances as private, but for the sake of simplicity, I chose to use public instances.
 The Kubernetes infrastructure uses an OpenVPN instance.
+- For costs sake, I deployed an RDS instance that was NOT multi-AZ.
+For production level infrastructure, a multi-AZ RDS deployment should be created.
 - The instances do not maintain a shared session (this includes the Kubernetes deployment).
 This forces uses to authenticate multiple times.
 There are a couple ways to solve and reduce this.
 My preferred way is to use either Memcache or Redis.
 Another way is to write the state to a shared storage (NFS or AWS EFS).
 Future improvement would be to solve the PHP/Wordpress session issue.
 - For Terraforming and Ansible playbooks, I like to break them up into logical pieces.
 For instance, the VPC Terraform is seperate from the Kubernetes and Wordpress infrastructure.
 Makes things easier to manage, as opposed to a giant blob of infra deployed all at once.
 - I have historically used the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx).
 A single `ELB --> NGINX` layer is much nicer than a new ELB for every service you want to expose publically.
 I would have liked to have provided this NGINX ingress Kubernetes yaml.